A fantastic look at a period in a creator’s career, Judge Dredd: The Complete Brian Bolland is a must-have for fans of this artist.

-The book is organized chronologically: Dredd stories from 1977 to 1982, then some one page backups and finally covers.
-The Bolland we know today can be recognized from about 1980 on, and the develop to that point is quite varied.
-The early art is more rounded and elongated in style, with clear emotion and facial expressions from the get go.
+The book is organized chronologically: Dredd stories from 1977 to 1982, then some one-page backups and finally covers.
+The Bolland we know today can be recognized from about 1980 on, and the development to that point is quite varied.
+The early art is more rounded and elongated in style, with clear emotion and facial expressions from the get-go.
 The inks vary greatly in thickness but that could be the reproductions, and there are no inker credits so I’m guessing at that time 2000AD artists inked their own pencils.

-Fit and finish is top-notch: excellent thick paper, clean design with origin notes on each story or cover, and a rundown of each complete story in case you want to track down those chapters by other artists not included in this volume.
-Bolland presents a funny and well written introduction.
+Fit and finish are top-notch: excellent thick paper, clean design with origin notes on each story or cover, and a rundown of each complete story in case you want to track down those chapters by other artists not included in this volume.
+Bolland presents a funny and well-written introduction.
 The binding is a bit tight and some art dialogue gets lost because of it.

 As a whole Judge Dredd: The Complete Brian Bolland is a great collection of work highlighting a single creator and character.
 It’s not an introduction of Dredd but a look at Bolland’s early career.